opendatacube/radar/SAR_ARD_code/README.md

 -Xmx=65GB
 ```

 The user needs to be aware of this internal limit as it determines how much RAM is used / requested by SNAP during the processing.
 Therefore, upon submitting to PBS, the user must ensure that the NCI job's MEM request is **larger** than this specific SNAP memory limit (currently set to 88GB in the code).
-In the implementation of the code above, the internal SNAP MEM limit assumed to be `-Xmx=65GB`, and the code submits SBATCH jobs with a MEM request of 88GB.
+In the implementation of the code above, the internal SNAP MEM limit is assumed to be `-Xmx=65GB`, and the code submits PBS jobs with a MEM request of 88GB.

 ### Python module `requests`